 The library provides tours of the library and bibliographic instruction sessions.
 These can be arranged throughout the year, and sessions can be devoted to effective search strategies for the online catalog, any number of databases, or the World Wide Web.
 The evaluation of sources for academic merit is also discussed.

-If you have a class, and would like them to acquire the information literacy skills needed to do research, contact H. Rainer Schira (Phone: 727-7463, E-Mail: Schirar@BrandonU.CA)
+If you have a class, and would like them to acquire the information literacy skills needed to do research, contact Marian Ramage (Phone: 727-7463, E-Mail: Ramagem@BrandonU.CA)

 Professors are encouraged to contact the library if they: